chorddown/chordr/README.md

 ## License

-Rand is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Licensed under either of Apache License, Version 2.0 or MIT license at your option.

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT)

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.